Paulinho (footballer, born March 1992)

-Paulo Jorge Almeida Silva (born 19 March 1992), known as Paulinho, is a Portuguese professional footballer who plays for Atlético CP as a right or left back.
+Paulo Jorge Almeida Silva (born 19 March 1992), known as Paulinho, is a Portuguese professional footballer who plays as a right or left back.

 Football career

 Born in Loures, Lisbon District, Paulinho played for four clubs as a youth, including S.L.
 Benfica from ages 9–16.
 He made his debut as a senior with Real S.C. also of the same region, and in 2016 signed with Grupo Sportivo Loures.

 Back to Real for 2017–18, Paulinho played his first match in the LigaPro on 8 September 2017, coming on as a late substitute in a 0–3 away loss against S.L.
 Benfica B. He made a further 29 appearances during the season, in an eventual relegation.